-The Benicia Film Festival is held in our historic downtown in the midst of restaurants, boutiques, art galleries and the historic State Capital Building (est. 1853).
+The Benicia Film Festival is held in our historic downtown in the midst of restaurants, boutiques, art galleries and the historic California State Capital Building (est. 1853).
 The Festival kicks off with a Friday night gala featuring wine and hors d’oeuvres, filmmaker talks, and selected short films.
-The festival continues throughout the weekend with selected films screened at the old Majestic Theater (500 seat capacity) on First Street.
+The festival continues throughout the weekend with selected films screened at the Benicia Veterans Memorial Hall on First Street.

 Sustainability is a primary goal in Benicia.
 The city is guided by its 2009 Climate Action Plan and actively pursues policies to promote water conservation, renewable energy, waste reduction, sustainable transit and community gardens.
 In 2016, Benicia received the Beacon Award from the California Institute for Local Government for its sustainability best practices.
 The Benicia Film Festival also serves as a platform to engage and educate the general public about environmental issues through the “Eco-Sustainability” film category.

 Cash awards will be given to winners of each of the seven film categories and to "Best of Festival".